sgmurphy/wordpress-plugins/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.4.5 (2024/06/28) =
+* Fix: Resolved the function calling issue with non-streamed assistants.
+* Add: Included vision for OpenRouter's GPT-4o and Gemini-Flash.
+* Fix: Matched label IDs with inputs in AI Forms.
+* Update: Major refactoring of the chatbot codebase.
+This will allow for more flexibility and features in the future.
+It will be rolled out progressively.
+Let us know if you encounter any issues.

 = 2.4.4 (2024/06/23) =
 * Fix: Improve nonce handling to eliminate the 'Cookie check failed' error in the chatbot.